New Two-Dimensional Models of Supernova Explosions by the Neutrino-Heating Mechanism: Evidence for Different Instability Regimes in Collapsing Stellar Cores: Results

 Given these conditions, the predominance of the SASI and convection in model s27.0 and model u8.1, respectively, can be well accounted for, but the growth conditions can be further connected to the progenitor structure.
 The shorter advection time-scale in s27.0 is a direct result of a significantly higher accretion rate (by a factor of $\sim \!
 4$ at $150 \ \mathrm{ms}$), which is in turn a direct consequence of the presence of a dense and rather massive silicon shell on top of the iron core (see, e.g., \citealt{woosley_12} for the relation between the progenitor structure and the time-dependence of $\dot{M}$).
 The higher mass accretion rate leads to a smaller shock stagnation radius (Figure~\ref{fig:shock}) after $30 \ \mathrm{ms}$ post-bounce and thus to a more narrow post-shock layer as well as higher pre- and post-shock velocities, which implies a reduction of the accretion time-scale.
 Particularly at later stages, the stronger gravitational field of the proto-neutron star, whose baryonic mass reaches some $1.65 M_\odot$ compared to $1.36 M_\odot$ for u8.1 also contributes to the shorter advection time-scale.
 According to Equation~(\ref{eq:chi}), this will reduce the value of $\chi$ and therefore inhibit the development of convection.

-Potentially, the larger advection velocities in the gain region could be compensated by a higher value of $\omega_\mathrm{BV}$ in Equation~(\ref{eq:chi}), which might result from the stronger neutrino heating that may be expected because of an enhanced accretion luminosity in model s27.0.
-As shown by Figure~\ref{fig:neutrino}, we indeed find higher luminosities for $\nu_e$ and $\bar{\nu}_e$ as well as somewhat enhanced neutrino mean energies (because strong compressional heating leads to a higher neutron star surface temperature).
+Potentially, the larger advection velocities in the gain region could be compensated by a higher value of $\omega_\mathrm{BV}$ in Equation~(\ref{eq:chi}), which might result from the stronger neutrino heating that may be expected because of an enhanced accretion luminosity (and hence stronger heating) in model s27.0.
+Larger neutrino luminosities and mean energies are indeed observed for model s27.0 (Figure~\ref{fig:neutrino}), but what does this imply for the instabilities in the gain region?

+To decide this question, we estimate the dependence of the unstable non-adiabatic gradient, e.g., of the internal energy density $\epsilon$, on the neutrino emission and the heating efficiency by means of simple zeroth-order approximation for the solution of the internal energy equation for an infalling mass shell:

+Here, $\dot{q}_\nu$ is the mass-specific neutrino heating rate, which is approximated in terms of the volume-integrated heating rate $\dot{Q}_\nu$ and the mass in the gain region $M_\mathrm{g} \sim \dot{M} \tau_\mathrm{adv}$.
+Equation~(\ref{eq:gradient}) shows that stronger heating might be balanced by a larger $\dot{M}$, but as $\dot{Q}_\nu$ still depends on $\dot{M}$ both through the post-shock stratification and the accretion luminosity Equation~(\ref{eq:gradient}) does not help very much.

-However, a feedback effect ensures that the luminosity enhancement remains moderate and does not cancel the effect of the shorter advection time-scale in Equation~(\ref{eq:chi}).
-Since the advection through the gain layer and the cooling region is very fast, both neutrino heating as well as the conversion of gravitational energy into neutrino luminosity are relatively inefficient for the more massive progenitor.
-This effect may be quantified by the heating and cooling efficiency $\eta_\mathrm{heat}$ and $\eta_\mathrm{cool}$.
-The familiar definition of the heating efficiency \citep{marek_09,mueller_12} in terms of the volume-integrated heating rate $\dot{Q}_\mathrm{heat}$ in the gain region and the electron neutrino and antineutrino luminosities\footnote{We use the total angle-integrated neutrino energy flux measured at infinity (Figure~\ref{fig:neutrino}) for $L_{\nu_e}$ and $L_{\bar{\nu}_e}$.} $L_{\nu_e}$ and $L_{\bar{\nu}_e}$, reads,
+It is more useful to reformulate Equation~(\ref{eq:gradient}) in terms of two efficiency parameters $\eta_\mathrm{heat}$ and $\eta_\mathrm{conv}$ for the neutrino heating and for the conversion of gravitational energy into electron (anti-)neutrinos.
+The familiar definition of the heating efficiency \citep{marek_09,mueller_12} in terms of the volume-integrated heating rate $\dot{Q}_\mathrm{heat}$ in the gain region and the electron neutrino and antineutrino luminosities\footnote{We use the total angle-integrated neutrino energy flux measured at infinity (Figure~\ref{fig:neutrino}) for $L_{\nu_e}$ and $L_{\bar{\nu}_e}$.
+Note that $\eta_\mathrm{heat}$ could be interpreted as an effective (non-Rosseland) frequency-averaged optical depth of the gain region.} $L_{\nu_e}$ and $L_{\bar{\nu}_e}$, reads